Prem-Kumar13122004/Miniproject/README.md

-# Title of the Project: Medical Image Analysis Using CNN
+# Title of the Project: Medical Image Analysis with CNNs

 # About
 It is a deep learning-powered project designed to analyze medical images such as X-raycscans using Convolutional Neural Networks (CNNs).
 Traditional medical diagnostics often rely on manual interpretation, which can be time-consuming and prone to errors.
 MedVision addresses these challenges by integrating advanced image classification, segmentation, and feature extraction techniques, enabling precise and automated analysis.